Aaishani/ENGAGE_2021/README.md

 ## 🧐 About <a name = "about"></a>
 A video calling and chat app implemented using webRTC, Socket.io and Peer.js.
 I have used HTML, CSS and JAVASCRIPT for the fnt end and NODE.JS and EXPRESS.JS for the back end.
+To implement the video calling minimum functionality and other features like chat, screen share etc. I have used WebRTC APIs, Socket.io and Peer.js.

 ## 🏁 Getting Started <a name = "getting_started"></a>
--copy and paste the link on Google Chrome
+- copy and paste the link on Google Chrome
--fill in the username and room name to login
+- fill in the username and room name to login
--copy and paste the unique room id to another person so that they can join the video call and chat by clicking on that link
+- copy and paste the unique room id to another person so that they can join the video call and chat by clicking on that link
 - try out the chat and screen share features